 Given the many advantages that the UBP model brings to the table, it’s simple to get why many companies want to switch to it.
 At Eleken, we work with SaaS companies only and have seen many cases when businesses with a usage-based pricing model achieved great results.
 But we also know that migrating to the UBP model is far from easy.
 So, in this article, we’ll focus on effective ways to switch to usage-based pricing and when it makes sense.

-3 key steps for a successful transition to a usage-based pricing model
+3 steps to usage-based pricing model

 Processes related to choosing or switching between pricing strategies are always hard.
 Most of them are so complex that may leave your SaaS business vulnerable when done wrong.
 Plus, users are often hesitant to change.
 But if done properly, changing a pricing model can deliver significant benefits.
 Here are some steps for a smoother shift: